 Visitor information for Old Fort Erie

 The Interpretation Centre, or Welcome Center, opened July 1, 2011.
-(Many of the War of 1812 sites are getting money to fix things up because of the 200th anniversary of the war.)
 Inside you’ll find the theatre, exhibition area, washrooms and a cafe with cheap meals like sandwiches for a few dollars, ice cream, coffee and tea etc. There’s also a covered picnic area, so you can bring your own lunch or snack.
 The gift shop sells books, toys and memorabilia relating to Ontario history.